LukasFrankenQ/district-control/docs/source/index.rst

 Welcome to an overview of the basics of district_control (working title)
 =====================================
-This repository provides an easy and slim toolkit to use the power of PyPSA
+This repository provides an accessible and slim toolkit to use the power of PyPSA
 in the context of **Model predictive control**.